Masks soon optional for K-8 students in Mankato district

 “We haven’t been that low since mid-August,” he said, marking the start of the school year, “so it certainly is very encouraging.”

-The board plans to host a work session Monday night in which members discuss other COVID mitigation protocols.
+The board plans to host a work session Feb.
+14 in which members discuss other COVID mitigation protocols.

 Nearby St. Peter Public Schools will still require masks for students in elementary and middle school, a representative said.
 The policy was instituted in August.

-The St. Peter School Board initially forced all students to wear masks in school buildings but, facing backlash, decided in September to change the guideline for high schoolers to a recommendation.
+The St. Peter School Board initially required all students to wear masks in school buildings but, facing backlash, decided in September to change the guideline for high schoolers to a recommendation.

 Commented